Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Profiling results

 \section{Profiling results}

-\textbf{Batch statistics} To understand how the batching algorithms work in practice, we analyze the statistics of the number of nodes in a batch before padding occurs.
-The histograms for both batching algorithms are shown for the QM9 dataset in Fig. \ref{fig:histograms} for 10,000 batches with a batch size of 32.
+\textbf{Batch statistics.} To understand how the batching algorithms work in practice, we analyze the statistics of the number of nodes in a batch before padding occurs.
+The histograms for both batching algorithms are shown for the QM9 dataset in Fig.~\ref{fig:histograms} for 10,000 batches with a batch size of 32.
 As stated above, the dynamic batching algorithm checks the node and edge padding target, as well as the number of graphs already in the batch, before adding a graph to the batch.
 For this dataset and batch size, the dynamic algorithm's node padding target is 576.
 We can see that all dynamic batches have fewer than 576 nodes before padding.
 This results in a one-sided distribution, roughly a truncated Gaussian distribution, where the right-hand side is cutoff near the budget.
 For static batching, however, no such check exists, and we observe a roughly Gaussian distribution of nodes.
 Similar effects are seen in the figure for the number of edges before padding.

-\textbf{Recompilation.} For fewer training steps, the number of recompilations required in the gradient-update step can be the dominant factor defining the ranking of the algorithms.
+\textbf{Recompilation (mean vs. median).} For fewer training steps, the number of recompilations required in the gradient-update step can be the dominant factor defining the ranking of the algorithms.
 The number of recompilations is shown in Fig. \ref{fig:recompilations_and_batch_sizes} for the QM9 data for two million training steps.
 The number of recompilations is model and hardware independent.
 We see that the static-64 algorithm performs several orders of magnitude more recompilations than the static-$2^N$ and dynamic algorithms.
-This is to be expected, since the dynamic algorithm compiles only once, and if it encounters a graph, which is bigger than the budget, the program terminates and needs to be restarted with a larger pardding target.
+This is to be expected, since the dynamic algorithm compiles only once, and if it encounters a graph, which is bigger than the budget, the program terminates and needs to be restarted with a larger padding target.
 Moreover, for static-64 batching, JAX recompiles the gradient-update step function every time a new nearest multiple of 64 is encountered when padding, and for static-$2^N$ batching every time a new nearest power of two is encountered, which is less likely for larger powers of two.
 For example, for the batch size of 32, the static-$2^N$ algorithm recompiles four times while the static-64 algorithm recompiles 89 times.
+This is expected behavior for JAX's Just-In-Time (JIT) compilation system, which caches compiled kernels for reuse but triggers a new compilation whenever it encounters a tensor shape not present in its cache~\cite{jax2018github}.